Amanda Rollins: Character within SVU

 The character is at first portrayed as wet behind the ears and over-eager, and is frequently chastised by Captain Donald Cragen (Dann Florek) for getting ahead of herself.
 Over time, however, she grows into the job.

 She shares a good rapport with her partner, Detective Fin Tutuola (Ice-T).
 Shortly after transferring to the 16th Precinct, Rollins investigates a series of rapes that she believes are being committed by a suspect in one of her cases in Georgia.
 Rollins tries to prove to Detectives Olivia Benson (Mariska Hargitay) and Nick Amaro (Danny Pino) that the rapist originated in Atlanta and has come to New York for new prey.
 She nearly falls victim to him while trying to flush him out; the rapist has a preference for blonde, athletic women like her.

 In the season 14 episode "Poisoned Motive", Rollins is shot by a sniper in front of the precinct.
-Her shooting leads back to the daughter of Tutuola's former partner, who is seeking revenge on the NYPD after her father was injured on the job.
+Her shooting leads back to the daughter of Tutuola's former partner, who is seeking revenge on the NYPD.
+Meanwhile, Rollins' father's injury pension was ended because he had to take job to make ends meet after her mom was diagnosed with cancer.

 In the season 14 episode "Deadly Ambition", Kim shows up at Rollins' door after leaving her abusive boyfriend, Jeff Parker (Theis Weckesser), who is also the father of her unborn child.
 One day, Rollins returns home to find Parker apparently raping Kim, and she shoots and kills him.
 Eventually, however, she discovers that Kim staged the rape to manipulate Rollins into killing Parker, all so she could collect on his life insurance policy.
 Kim makes withdrawals from the policy in both their names, making it look as if Rollins masterminded the plan to kill Parker, and disappears.
 Rollins is arrested and charged with murder, but is exonerated with help from the SVU squad.

 In the season 16 episode "Forgiving Rollins", it is revealed that while Rollins was working for the Atlanta PD, her sister got into trouble with the law, and Rollins was willing to sleep with her boss, Deputy Chief Charles Patton (Harry Hamlin), in order to get the charges dropped.
 When he started to get too rough with her, Rollins withdrew her consent, but Patton overpowered and raped her.
 She later helps another of Patton's victims, APD Detective Reese Taymor (Dreama Walker), get justice, resulting in Patton going into forced retirement and being put on the sex offender registry.